redteaminfra/redteam-infra/puppet/README.md

 1. Create a listener by setting the "host" field to the team server IP address and add the proxy IPs as the external beacons.
 1. Create a stageless beacon with a Proxy of one of the AWS IPS.
 For example `http://AWS-IP:80` in the stageless beacon configuration.

+Cobalt Strike also contains a `c2-monitor.cna` aggressor script that runs as a headless script to provide the ELK instance with beacon information useful for alerting.
+This script will keep track of cobalt strike beacons and will alert an operator when they timeout or don't phone back within a certain threshold.
+It will also keep track of beacon state if the team server is restarted.

 ## Mod Rewrite